eamonnaobrien/Monomial/README.md

 Dane Flannery and Eamonn O'Brien

-Magma code prepared June 2020
+Magma code prepared July 2020

 The code is based on the paper: